mzlatic99/foodie-recipe_app/README.md

 # Foodie gamified recipe app

-Flutter gamified recipe app named <span>Foodie</span>.
-Find your inspiration.
-Cook and compete in culinary duels.
-Complete challenges, collect points and get rewards.
+Foodie is a Flutter-based gamified recipe app designed to help you find culinary inspiration, cook, and compete in culinary duels.
+Complete challenges, earn points, and unlock rewards along the way.

 # Stack

-* Flutter framework
+- Flutter framework
-* Dart language
+- Dart language
-* Riverpod state management
+- Riverpod state management
-* Firebase database, authentification and storage
+- Firebase for database, authentication, and storage
-* Andrea Bizzotto based Architecture
+- Architecture inspired by Andrea Bizzotto
-* Routing with goRouter package
+- Routing with goRouter package
-* Focused on Android mobile devices
+- Optimized for Android mobile devices

 # Features

-* Authentification using Firebase Auth
+- User authentication using Firebase Auth
-* Fetching recipe data from Tasty API
+- Fetching recipe data from Tasty API
-* Search recipes
+- Search for recipes
-* Recipe details and ingredient scaling based on number of servings
+- View recipe details and scale ingredients based on the number of servings
-* Recipe step by step proces
+- Step-by-step recipe process
-* Saving favourite recipes with Hive package
+- Save favorite recipes using the Hive package
-* Chat with camera integration
+- In-app chat with camera integration

 # Gamified features

-* Points system with levels
+- Points system with levels: Earn points by completing challenges, cooking meals, and achieving rewards.
-* Cooking challenges
-* Rewards
-* Duels
+- Cooking challenges: Complete challenges by cooking meals with specific ingredients.
+- Rewards: Earn achievement icons in your profile for completing challenges.
+- Duels between 2 users: Engage in a culinary duel with randomly generated recipes, and share pictures of your dishes with each other.

 # Packages